lcmeyer37/openstock/README.md

 ![Offline Trader](exampleim2.png)
 ![Bot Editor and Simulator](exampleim3.png)

-- [x] Real-time data for multiple assets: stocks, dividends, indexes, cryptocurrency
+- [x] Real-time data for multiple assets: stocks, dividends, indexes, forex, cryptocurrency
 - [x] Possibility to analyze multiple charts at the same time
 - [x] Use of Annotations and Indicators for Technical Analysis
 - [x] Use of Robots to test automatic Algorithmic Trading